 Don’t overdo the design and overload one page with information.
 Keep the design simple and uncluttered but still appealing to the eye.

-Additionally, no one wants to spend ten minutes trying to find something that’s buried behind four different buttons and hidden at the bottom of the page.
+Additionally, no one wants to spend ten minutes trying to find something buried behind four different buttons and hidden at the bottom of the page.

 They’ll give up long before they decide to choose your business to meet their needs.

-Your website needs to be navigable and effortlessly guide them to information that they’re looking for, even if they didn’t know what they were looking for in the first place.
+Your website needs to be navigable and effortlessly guide them to the information that they’re looking for, even if they didn’t know what they were looking for in the first place.

 Want to see what I mean?
 Here are four B2B software websites that may help inspire you.

-Quid is a perfect example of a B2B web design that takes the lead and guides you to where you need to go.
+Quid is a perfect example of a B2B web design that takes the lead and guides you where you need to go.